 - 1. Possess a high school diploma - 2.
 Possess a recognized equivalency certificate (GED) - 3.
 Possess a State-authorized examination recognized as the equivalent of a high school diploma (e.g., High School Equivalent Test (HiSET) or Test Assessing Secondary Completion (TASC), or other State-authorized examination) - 4.
-Successfully pass the Wonderlic Ability to Benefit Exam (diploma programs only)
+As of August 1, 2023 Possess a diploma for home-schooled students - 5.
+Successfully pass the Accuplacer Ability to Benefit Exam (diploma programs only)